josepedroiglesias/readme/README.md

-## Sr. Frontend Developer specialized in UI/UX.
+## Sr. Frontend Developer specialized in UI/UX
-### Full of energy, perfectionist, and passionate about what I do.
+### Full of energy, perfectionist, and passionate about what I do

 ### Currently focused on the React.js 🌎